( of )

 .

-The patient may notice torsional displacement of the environment, and will report the vertical misalignment of the eyes (called “skew deviation”) as diplopia or blurred vision.
+The patient would not typically notice torsional displacement of the environment, but would experience the vertical misalignment of the eyes as diplopia or blurred vision

-In this case, the cause proved to be multiple sclerosis.
+The cause of skew deviation here proved to be multiple sclerosis.
 The brainstem did not show any MRI signal abnormalities, but there were characteristic T2/FLAIR signal abnormalities in the cerebral white matter.